URSCI Undergraduate Research Assistant Program

 Students receive $10 per hour for up to 150 hours ($1,500) during a 15-week semester.
 In a recent example, a junior neuroscience student helped her professor examine the effect of the developmental environment on sensory processing in sea slugs.

 All full-time undergraduate students who have attained at least sophomore status and have a minimum cumulative GPA of 3.00 are eligible.

-THE APPLICATION PROCESS IS BEING REVISED.
-APPLICATIONS FOR FALL AND SUMMER 2015 WILL BE DUE BY 5:00 CST APRIL 13, 2015.
+THE APPLICATION PROCESS HAS BEEN REVISED.
+APPLICATIONS FOR SPRING 2016 RAs WILL BE DUE ON DECEMBER 1 by 5:00 P.M.
+CST.
 Contact URSCI Director David Perry for more information.

 The Application process is entirely online, with some text boxes to fill in and files to attach.
 The Faculty member must complete the application in consultation with the student.

 TO APPLY: Click here - Undergraduate Research Assistant Program Application Page